 Whether you tell others about your autism is a personal decision.
 Telling people about your autism at university is also known as ‘disclosure’ or ‘declaring a disability’.
 More information about what this means and why it might be important to you is available in this article.

-Although you may not think of your autism as a disability, organisations and workplaces recognise autism as condition where reasonable adjustments may need to be made.
+Although you may not think of your autism as a disability, organisations and workplaces recognise that reasonable adjustments may need to be made.
 The declaration of your diagnosis formally prompts an organisation, like a university, to make contact with you to explore any additional needs that you may have.
 The goal of this is to put reasonable adjustments in place that will support you to reach your full potential.
 Telling the university you have autism does not mean that you have to tell everyone you meet if you don’t want to, and nor does it mean that you will be forced to accept support you don’t want or need.

 Do I have to declare my autism?